-- input into the Council's decision making by providing mechanisms for understanding and responding to community opinions and perspectives; - · consistent and clear engagement practices; and - enhancement of CN's ability to listen, respond and engage with residents and stakeholders, and make evidence-based decisions.
+- a) input into the Council's decision making by providing mechanisms for understanding and responding to community opinions and perspectives; - b) consistent and clear engagement practices; and - c) enhancement of CN's ability to listen, respond and engage with residents and stakeholders, and make evidence-based decisions.

 In addition to the Community Participation Plan, community members are able to make submissions on Development Applications that have been placed on notification and are available via the Application Tracker.

-More information on the submissions process can be found on the CN website.
+More information on the submissions process can be found on CN's website.

-16.3 Public exhibition and submissions
+15.3 Public exhibition and submissions